Cumulocity-IoT/cumulocity-xdk-agent/README.md

 ## 1. Prepare SD card

 1. Format SD in FAT format
 2. Adapt settings in config.txt and copy to SD card.
-A template for config.txt exists in the project "sag-d-iot.xdk_v4_mqtt_serval/resources"
+A template for config.txt exists in the project "cumulocity-xdk-agent/resources"

-## 2. Register XDK in Cumulocity & Upload SMART Rest Template
+## 2. Register XDK in Cumulocity & upload SMART Rest Template

 1. Before starting the XDK a C8Y device registration for the XDK has to be created in your C8Y tenant.
 Pls. see https://www.cumulocity.com/guides/users-guide/device-management.
 2. The agent uses the MAC of the WLAN chip.
 Pls. check on sticker on the bottom side of your XDK under "WLAN: 7C_7C_7C_7C_7C_7C" , e.g. XDK_7C_7C_7C_7C_7C_7C